 The Wireless Access Subscriber (WASU) is responsible for providing an air interface for the network and to serve the traditional Interface (TWILL) to the subscriber.
 This interface also includes authentication functions, OAMP, dual-tone Multiple Frequency (DTMP), protocol conversion and transcoding, dial tone.

-In the WLL reference model, the Switching Fabric (SF) can be with a digital switch which may or may not have Advanced Intelligent Network (AIN) capacity, an ISDN switch, or a mobile switching center (MSC).
+In the WLL reference model, the Switch Function (SF) can be with a digital switch which may or may not have Advanced Intelligent Network (AIN) capacity, an ISDN switch, or a mobile switching center (MSC).